 Stroke

-Trans ischaemic attack (TIA or "mini-stroke")
+Transient ischaemic attack (TIA or "mini-stroke")

 Drinking more than the recommended limit of alcohol, which is 14 units, can increase your body's cholesterol.
-Cutting down on alcohol consumption by having more drink-free days can help you to lower your cholesterol levels.
+Cutting down on alcohol consumption by having more drink-free days can help you lower your cholesterol levels.

 Smoking can deposit fat in your blood vessels, raising cholesterol and increasing your risk of stroke and heart attacks.
 Aside from lowering your cholesterol, quitting smoking has many other benefits.
 Speak to your GP for help and advice.

-If you are having difficulties lowering cholesterol, your doctor may prescribe you with a type of medicine called statins.
+If you are having difficulties lowering cholesterol, your doctor may prescribe a type of medicine called statins.
 You may also be prescribed statins if you have CVD or are at an elevated risk of developing CVD over the next 10 years.

 Examples of statins include: